-- There isn’t a lot of room to put a herb garden near the house
+I don’t have a lot of room to put a herb garden near the house.

-- And I also didn’t want to spend a lot of time and money putting it up.
+And I didn’t want to spend a lot of time and money putting it up.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-- I don’t think the space between the front and the back of the pallet is large enough for plants.
+- The space between the front and the back of the pallet isn’t large enough for plants.
 It seems like the soil would dry out really fast, so keeping them well watered would be an issue.

-- I think the plants on the bottom of the pallet wouldn’t get enough light.
+- The plants on the bottom of the pallet wouldn’t get enough light.

-- the pallet wood isn’t that thick and I don’t think it would take very long to start rotting.
-(The 2″ thick boards around my old herb garden pretty much disintegrated after a few years.)
+- The pallet wood isn’t that thick and it wouldn’t take very long to start rotting.
 Which means having to re-build the herb garden after a couple of years…definitely too much work!

-- Many pallets are pressure treated with chemicals that can leach into the soil, and I didn’t want to eat herbs that had been exposed to that.
+- Many pallets are pressure treated with chemicals that can leach into the soil, and I don’t want to eat herbs that had been exposed to that.

-- Lastly, if I’m being totally honest, I don’t really like the look of pallets (especially when they’re installed right by the back door.)
+- I don’t really like the look of pallets (especially when they’re installed right by the back door.)